Blog

 This is usually when the copy-versus-design debate starts.
 Should your designer wait for the words, or does your writer need a layout to work with?
 It’s a question that stalls plenty of projects before they even get going, but honestly, it misses the point.
+The real question is what you do before you think about either.

-To explore this question properly, I’ve brought in Petra Smolcic, founder of Petra Designs and a UX speaker who’s built a community of over 8,000 designers on Instagram.
+To explore this question properly, I’ve brought in Petra Smolčić, founder of Petra Designs and a UX speaker who’s built a community of over 8,000 designers on Instagram.

 My background is in branding and emotional connection; Petra’s is in user experience and making complex digital systems feel effortless.
 We approach websites a bit differently, but we’ve arrived at exactly the same conclusion.